jachin/much-select-elm/README.md

 The `allow-custom-options` attribute will allow the user to add new options to the `<much-select>`, not just one of given ones.
 Of course, you will want to know when that's happened.
 You might be able to _just_ look at the value, but you might want to know when a custom option has been added too.
 For that there's the `customValueSelected` event.

+This is a boolean attribute, so it's presents means it's true.
+It's absence means it's false.
+So the default value for allowing custom options is false.

 ##### `disabled`

 The `disabled` attribute prevents the `<much-select>` from responding to user input.
 It is supposed to work like disabling any of the standard form elements.

+This is a boolean attribute, so it's presents means it's true.
+It's absence means it's false.
+So the default is for a `<much-select>` to not be disabled.

+##### `events-only`

+The `events-only` attribute prevents the `<much-select>` from automatically updating its "light DOM".
+This is important for using `<much-select>` inside of an Elm app (and possibly other situations too).

+This is a boolean attribute, so if the `events-only` attribute is present means it's true.
+It's absence means it's false.
+So the default is for a `<much-select>` to not be in events only mode and it will try to update the light DOM to reflect it's internal state..

+##### `max-dropdown-items`

+The `max-dropdown-items` attribute sets the maxiumn number of items that much-selelct will attempt to render in the dropdown.

+The default value is 1000.

+The `max-dropdown-items` attribute needs a positive integer for its value.

+If you set the value of `max-dropdown-items` to `0` there will be no limit.
+Would  anyone want that?
+Should it even be allowed?.

 ##### `placeholder`

 The `placeholder` attribute is used to set the placeholder in the text input of the `<much-select>`.
 Just like in the `<input type="text">` it should only show up if the input is empty.

 ##### `search-string-minimum-length`